Iran Could Surpass Uranium Enrichment Limits On Sunday, According To Top Aide

 Velayati said Iran would go back to following its commitments under the 2015 accord if the U.S. and European countries "go back to fulfilling their commitments."
 The U.S. abandoned the deal in 2018; European countries have since had trouble maintaining their commitments under the accord as a result.

-NPR's Peter Kenyon explained Saturday on Weekend Edition that Iran is "nowhere near weapons grade fuel," which is 90% enriched (The enrichment limit set out by the 2015 deal is 3.67%).
+NPR's Peter Kenyon explained Saturday on Weekend Edition that Iran is "nowhere near weapons grade fuel," which is 90% enriched (The enrichment limit set out by the 2015 deal is 3.67%, an amount that is only useful in nuclear power reactors).
 But the combination of Iran having more fuel than the deal allows, plus possibly enriching it to a higher level, has been enough to cause significant anxiety over the country's nuclear program.

-NPR's Geoff Brumfiel has also reported that "large quantities of low-enriched uranium can be refined to bomb-grade relatively quickly."
-But those levels are still far off.
+NPR's Geoff Brumfiel has reported that holding Iran to a 3.67% enrichment limit was meant to help ensure that if Iran ever decided to make a bomb, it would be about a year away from getting the uranium needed to do so.

 The U.S. withdrew from the Iran nuclear deal — also known as the Joint Comprehensive Plan of Action (JCPOA) — in May 2018, and has reimposed sanctions it had previously promised to lift.
 The Trump administration is seeking to pressure Iran into negotiating a tougher nuclear deal and changing its behavior in the Middle East.
 Iranian Foreign Minister Mohammad Javad Zarif, has said that as a result, Iran no longer has the responsibility to uphold the restrictions on enriched uranium set out in the deal.